 Sneak peek: Are you trying to focus your kids more on kindness this holiday season?
-This collection of advent calendar ideas will set you on the right track.
+This collection of kindness advent calendar ideas will set you on the right track.

 Note: This post contains affiliate links.
 Purchasing through these links provides a small commission to this blog (at no added cost to you!)

-Pre-Made Advent Calendars of Kindness
+Pre-Made Advent Calendars

 My Kindness Calendar.
 The holiday season can be more hectic than most of us would like.
-Many years I’ve had a goal of making our own acts of kindness advent but school activities, work and other demands on our time take over and I haven’t done it.
+For many years I’ve had a goal of making our own acts of kindness advent but school activities, work and other demands on our time take over and I haven’t done it.
 That’s why I was thrilled to see this high-quality kindness calendar that is now available.
 The best part–it’s reusable!
 It’s made from durable materials that will last for years to come.
 Use code FORMYFRIENDS for 10% off your order.

 Kindness Countdown Advent Calendar.
 If your kids love getting mail or opening envelopes then this advent calendar idea will be a hit with them.
 It includes envelopes, kindness cards and stickers.
 These could be hung on a string, hidden in a mailbox or all around the house.

 The Kindness Elves.
-Okay, this isn’t exactly an advent calendar but I love the Kindness Elves so much I had to include them.
+Okay, this isn’t exactly an Advent calendar but I love the Kindness Elves so much I had to include them.
 We’ve had these little guys (but they have gals too) in our house for several years and my boys love them.
 We use them much like an advent calendar of kindness because each day leading up to Christmas, they leave a little note with an idea for an act of kindness the boys can do.
 They love finding where the elves are hiding each morning.
 Each of my sons has given theirs a name all their own–Elfie and ElfSong.
 A lovely tradition to start with your kids (even my 10-year-old still loves his).

 Related reading: Fun, Meaningful Kids’ Gifts that Promote Kindness